 - One-dimensional and two-dimensional analysis, Hypothesis testing (basically, what R can do!)

 Plotly is a graph library for Python.
 Users can import, copy, paste or distribute data that needs to be analyzed and visualized.
 Plotly offers a sandbox Python (Something where you can run a Python that’s limited in what it can do) Now I’ve had a hard time figuring out what sandboxing is, but I know for a fact that Plotly makes it easy!

 When to use

 You can use Plotly if you want to create and display numbers, update numbers, hover over text for details.
-Plotly also has an additional function of sending data to cloud servers.
+Plotly also has the additional function of sending data to cloud servers.
 It’s interesting!

 What can you do with Plotly?

 The Plotly Charts Library has a wide range of charts you can plot:

 - Basic Charts: Line, Pie, Scatter, Bubble, Point, Gantt, Sunburst, Treemap, Sankey, Filled Area Charts